Reproducing Scientific Experiment with Cloud DevOps: CASE STUDIES

-The experiment we use is a sequence alignment algorithm applied to protein sequences.
-The code is available at \url{https://github.com/zhaofeng-shu33/ssw_experiment}.
+Cloud DevOps is not exclusive and can incorporate other infrastructure as well.
+To demonstrate this, we use an experiment which applied sequence alignment algorithm to protein sequences.
 Originally the experiment is run on AWS Lambda, which is a Serverless infrastructure provided by Amazon \cite{niu2019leveraging}.
 Serverless infrastructure allows many concurrent experiments to run in isolated environment and we need a client to coordinate them.
 The client program we used is run on public agent provided by Microsoft Azure.
 We first compile the experiment source code and deploy it to AWS Lambda platform using Travis.
 Then the client program is run to invoke Lambda functions and collect the experiment results.
 The overall experiment finishes in 2 minutes and produces public viewable logs on Azure pipelines.

 From this example we also notice that Cloud DevOps is not bound to a specific provider.
 We can use DevOps provided by Microsoft to trigger the experiments deployed on Amazon.